swissguesser/leaderboard/impressum.md

 - **How will you know if your #swissguesser answer was correct?** &mdash; If you were the first to submit a correct answer, <a href="https://twitter.com/swissguesser/">@swissguesser</a> will mention and congratulate you.
 If you were correct but not the fastest, we will like your answer tweet.
 If there is no interaction, you were off &ndash; better luck next time!

 - **You want to know your current score?** &mdash; Simply go to the leaderboard at <a href="https://swissguesser.github.io/leaderboard.">https://swissguesser.github.io/leaderboard.</a>
 .
-Or ask @swissguesser by tweeting «score» (or more politely, for example: «What is my score, please?» 😉) at us.
+Or ask <a href="https://twitter.com/swissguesser/">@swissguesser</a> by tweeting «score» (or more politely, for example: «What is my score, please?» 😉) at us.
 We'll do the calculations and send you your current rank and stats.

 - **How does #swissguesser decide on how many points to award per challenge?** &mdash; We decide based on image difficulty, which in turn is defined by what is shown in the image.
 We award 5, 10 or 20 points per challenge &ndash; you can (try and) bribe us with chocolate 😉.